LisaAnne/DCC/README.md

 	- "attributes_JJ100_NN300_VB100_clusterEight_imagenet_vgg_0112_iter_80000.caffemode": image model trained with MSCOCO images EXCEPT for objects which are held outduring paired training.
 These categories are trained with ImageNet data.
 	- "vgg_multilabel_FT_iter_100000.caffemodel":  image model trained on all MSCOCO images and over 600 ImageNet objects not in MSCOCO

 	The code to train these models will be coming soon, but you can use all my pretrained models.
+Use "./extract_features.sh" to extract image features for MSCOCO.

 2. The next step in DCC is to train language models.
 	- "mrnn.direct_iter_110000.caffemodel": language model trained on MSCOCO text